On voting rules satisfying false-name-proofness and participation: Results

 \subsection{Domain of separable preferences: maximality}

-We have seen that when we consider the domain of all preferences over subsets of objects, there are no voting rules that satisfy \emph{ontoness, tops-onliness, false-name-proofness, participation}, and \emph{object neutrality.} Nevertheless, we can find several rules that satisfy all of them when the preferences of the voters are separable.
+We have seen that when we consider the domain of all preferences over subsets of objects, no voting rule satisfies \emph{ontoness, tops-onliness, false-name-proofness, participation}, and \emph{object neutrality.} Nevertheless, rules exist that satisfy all of them when preferences are separable.
 We can find two examples in \citet{fioravanti2024false}, with voting by quota 1 and voting by unanimous quota.
 A natural question is whether there is a domain larger than the domain of separable preferences in which voting rules still satisfy all the axioms.
 Next, we answer the latter in the negative.

 First, we remember the definition of separability.
-For a voter, an object is \emph{good} if it is better to choose this object alone than choosing no object at all; otherwise, the object is \emph{bad}.
-A preference is separable if the division between good and bad objects guides the ordering of subsets, in the sense that adding a good object leads to a better set while adding a bad object leads to a worse set.
+For a voter, an object is \emph{good} by itself if it is better than no object at all; otherwise, the object is \emph{bad}.
+A preference is separable if the partition of the object set into good and bad objects guides the ordering of subsets, in the sense that adding a good object to any set leads to a better set while adding a bad object to any set leads to a worse set.
 Formally, preference $P_0$ is \emph{ separable} if for each $S\in 2^{\mathcal{O}}$ and each $x \in \mathcal{O} \setminus S$,

 Let $\mathscr{S}$ be the domain of separable preferences.
 An important characterization of separability is presented in the following remark. \begin{remark}{\normalfont{\citep{barbera1991voting}}} \em Preference $P_0 \in \mathscr{U}_\mathcal{O}$ is separable if, for each $S\in 2^{\mathcal{O}}$ and each $x \in \mathcal{O} \setminus S$,